Customize click behaviors (React Native)

 Typically, we need to navigate to the host app page when customizing click behaviors.
 However, the React Native navigation stack may be obscured by the Firework full-screen player.
 When the host app navigates to a new React Native page (for instance, using the navigate method of [React Navigation](https://reactnavigation.org/docs/getting-started)) within the React Native navigation stack when customizing click behaviors, it will be obscured by the Firework full-screen player.

-As illustrated in the following code snippets, you can invoke our APIs to convert the Firework full-screen player (if it exists) into a floating player or close it (if it exists) when customizing click behaviors.
-This approach ensures that the new React Native page will not be obscured by the Firework full-screen player.
+**As illustrated in the following code snippets, you can invoke our API to convert the Firework full-screen player (if it exists) into a floating player or close it (if it exists) when customizing click behaviors.** This approach ensures that the new React Native page will not be obscured by the Firework full-screen player.

 FireworkSDK.getInstance().shopping.onCustomTapProductCard = async (event) => {

-await FireworkSDK.getInstance().navigator.popNativeContainer();
+await FireworkSDK.getInstance().navigator.tryStartFloatingOrCloseFullScreen();

 // Navigate to host app page within React Native navigation stack